-I ran into Minxin Pei, a scholar at the Carnegie Endowment for International Peace, who imparted to me some iconoclastic, out of consensus views on China’s position in the world today.
+I ran into Minxin Pei, a scholar at the Carnegie Endowment for International Peace, who imparted to me some iconoclastic, out-of-consensus views on Chinaís position in the world today.

 There is no miracle form of Asian capitalism; impoverished, younger populations are simply forced to save more, because there is no social safety net.

-I’ll consider what Minxin Pei said next time I contemplate going back into the (FXI) and (EEM).
+Iíll consider what Minxin Pei said next time I contemplate going back into the China (FXI) and emerging markets (EEM).